Herbal medicine

 What's Roses' training?

-See my ‘about me’ page, here.
+See my ‘About me’ page, here.

 What is a medical herbalist?

-Medical herbalists have:
+Medical herbalists offer:

 How are herbal medicines similar or different to conventional medication?